brightly-salty/qbcanon/arts-humanities/humanities/thought/anthropology.md

 ### Ruth Benedict

 1887-1948.
-An anthropologist who was a colleague and friend of Margaret Mead.
-She was a student of Alfred Kroeber
+An anthropologist who was a colleague and mentor of Margaret Mead.
+She was a student of Alfred Kroeber.
+She was snubbed in replacing her mentor, Franz Boas, at Columbia.

 Patterns of Culture

-- studied the Zuni (New Mexico), Dobu (New Guinea), and Kwaikiutl (Vancouver Island) cultures, which came partly from Boas' fieldwork
+- studied the Zuni (New Mexico), Dobu (New Guinea), and Kwaikiutl (Vancouver Island) cultures, which came partly from her mentor Boas' fieldwork
-- Culture is "personality writ large"
+- culture is "personality writ large" (a riff on Durkheims definition of God as "society writ large")
+- culture is the shared beliefs and eperiences of a people
+- used the analogy of a cup used to drink from "the river of life"
 - promoted cultural relativism
-- contrasted Native American cultures through Nietzsche's terms
+- contrasted Native American cultures through Nietzsche's opposites of "Apollonian" and "Dionysian"
+  - described how worshippers of Apollo emphasize order
 - used information collected by Reo Fortune
 - begins with "Science of Custom"

 The Chrysnathenum and the Sword

-- requested by the U. S. government
+- requested by the U. S. government while Benedict was consulting for the Offices of War information
 - contrasts World War II-era Japanese and American cultures
 - claims America is a "guilt culture" while Japan is a "shame culture"
 - Described freedom and indulgence in Japan as a U shape, maximized for babies and the old
 - claimed the Japanese consider themselves "debtors to the ages and to the world", owing everything to parents, friends, and employers
 - Benedict was not actually able to visit Japan because of travel restrictions
   - therefore used war propaganda, the diaries of captured soldiers, newspaper clippings, literature, film, and the work of John Embriee
-  - therefore problematic
+  - "anthropology ata distance"
 - chapters
   - "The Dilemma of Virtue"
   - "Repaying One Ten-Thousandth", virtue begins when the process of gratitude becomes active
   - "The Child Learns", discusses the practice of shaking a baby's head and hands to put it through the "motion of manners"
+- held to have shaped American opinions about Japan, but sold just 28,000 copies between 1946 and 1971
+- went back on the best-seller listts when it was translated by the Taiwanese anthropologist Huang Dao-Ling

 Zuni Mythology